SaifuddinSaifee/LangChainApp/README.md

-# Building our own AutoGPT with the help of LangChain and GPT-3
+# Building your first application with GPT-3 and LangChain

 ## Overview